 The Amish immediately forgave a man who shot 10 of their children in the

-head, killing five, before he killed himself nearly a year ago.
+head, killing five, before he killed himself nearly a year ago. full

 article